dyc3/senior-design/harness-requirements.typ

 === Test: Balancer should route traffic to the correct Monolith

 Scenario setup: There should be 2 Monoliths, both with 1 room each.
-There should be 2 clients connected to the balancer trying to connect to the respective rooms. (@Figure::2m2r2c)
+There should be 2 clients connected to the Balancer trying to connect to the respective rooms. (@Figure::2m2r2c)

 #figure(
 	image("figures/harness/test-scenarios/2m2r2c.svg", width: 50%),